 A person must be 18 to play or purchase Missouri Lottery tickets.
 Lottery tickets must be purchased from a licensed Missouri Lottery retailer.
-The Lottery is prohibited from mailing tickets across state lines or selling tickets over the Internet.
-A winner of the Lottery cannot remain anonymous; Missouri state law requires the Lottery to release a winner's name, city of residence, and the prize amount.
+The Lottery is prohibited from mailing tickets across state lines or selling tickets over the internet.
+A winner of the Lottery cannot remain anonymous; Missouri state law requires the Lottery to release a winner's name, their city of residence and the prize amount.

 Missouri joined the Multi-State Lottery Association (MUSL) on 25 September 1987, and after the U.S. Supreme Court approved the sales of (MUSL game) Lotto America on 5 January 1988, the Missouri Lottery started selling Lotto America tickets on 3 February.
 Later in 1988, on 2 August, Missouri voters approved Amendment 3, which removed and raised several Lottery restrictions, including the maximum prize payout.

 On 10 May 1990, pull-tabs were first offered to the public.